nigyta/dfast_core/docs/workflow.md

 It first lists candidates of pseudogenes, whose s_cov (subject coverage) in a protein alignment result is less than `scov_cutoff` (default: 85%).
-Then their coding sequences are extended to flanking regions by the length specified by `extension`, and re-aligned to their subject protein sequences using LAST, which allows frameshift alignments.
+Then their coding sequences are extended to flanking regions by the length specified by `extension`, and re-aligned to their subject protein sequences using [LAST](http://last.cbrc.jp), which allows frameshift alignments.
 When stop codons or frameshifts are found in the extended regions, the query will be marked as possible pseudogenes.
-This also detects translation exceptions to selenocystein/pyrrolysine.
+This also detects translation exceptions to selenocysteine/pyrrolysine.

-  Kie lbasa SM, Wan R, Sato K, Horton P, Frith MC (2011)
+  Kiełbasa SM, Wan R, Sato K, Horton P, Frith MC (2011)
   Adaptive seeds tame genomic sequence comparison.
   Genome Res 21: 487–493.